 En route to Napa, signs to the Petrified Forest caught our eye, nudging us to pay homage to the park’s redwoods, which were turned into stone over three million years ago following a volcanic eruption.
 During all of Shawn’s familial pilgrimages to Napa, they’d never stopped at the Calistoga natural wonder.
 The park was small, but we enjoyed seeing the age-old redwoods (particularly since we’d just visited the famous coastal redwoods farther north, a bit earlier in the season).
 As we turned back to the car, a harmless fellow even slithered along our footpath, just to show that there’s much life among those stone, lifeless Calistoga trees.

 Our last stop before heading back to my in-laws’ home was the V Sattui Winery.
 On the way, we passed through Napa’s charming downtown, and the Napa Wine Train zipped past us.
 (Both are on my itinerary the next time we are in California wine country!)
 As we entered the V. Sattui grounds, we brushed by chest-high buckets of grape bunches which had just been harvested.

 I immediately fell for V. Sattui’s old world charm: its inviting grounds, shaded by a canopy of old oak trees; its flower-studded landscaping, and its classic stone structure, which was built relatively recently.
 I also loved our informal picnic offerings, reminiscent of those we’d feasted upon at Ledson two days earlier: cheese, bread and artichoke spread.
-A 2011 Gamay Rouge rounded off the picnic at which we bode farewell to Napa and Sonoma.
+A 2011 Gamay Rouge rounded off the picnic, and then we bode farewell to Napa and Sonoma.
+At least for now.